What Will Matter When AI Knows Everything?

 and enduring questions

-This study forms judgment, clarity, and intellectual discipline.
+This study develops judgment, clarity, and intellectual discipline.

 But study alone is not the goal.

-In the Depth Phase, learning must eventually lead to real responsibility.
+In Depth Phase, learning must eventually lead to real contribution.

 The Project Year: